LeoRoma/CV/README.md

 - Guitar: As a self-learner, I can play a fair bit although I am looking to constantly improve.

-- Cooking: exploring different varieties of cuisines, from Italian and Chinese to Japanese specialties
+- Cooking: Exploring different varieties of cuisines, from Italian and Chinese to Japanese specialties.

+- Wood carving: I enjoy the process of carving some figure out of a piece of wood, where I can also develop patience and attention to details.